 Organization Schema Is Present and Complete

 Why Organization schema tells AI engines what your business is, not just what your website says.
-It's the minimum viable trust signal for any business site.
+It is the minimum viable trust signal for any business site.
+Without it, AI engines may not associate your content with a specific business entity — reducing the authority weight your content receives.

 How to fix Add JSON-LD Organization schema to your homepage <head>.
-Include: name, url, description, logo, contactPoint, and sameAs (your social profiles).
+Include: name, url, description, logo, contactPoint, sameAs (social profiles), knowsAbout (topics you are authoritative on), and foundingDate.
 See our schema markup guide for full implementation details.

 • 4